The Health Informatics Service (THIS) Logo

 • Stored following people’s data protection rights.

-Provides public access to information held by public authorities, which includes the NHS.
+Freedom of Information Act - provides public access to information held by public authorities, which includes the NHS.
 It does this in two ways:

 • Public authorities are obliged to publish certain information about their activities.